 The Resource side panel header is anchored to the top and is always visible, displaying key information such as the name of the Project, Resource Label, Role, number of hours allocated, and the start and end dates.

-When Resource Requests are enabled, a status bar appears at the top so you know where a request is at a glance (e.g., Draft, Submitted, Approved).
+When Resource Requests are enabled, the status bar at the top lets you know where the request is at in the process (e.g., Draft, Submitted, Approved).

-With Resource Requests enabled, clicking the Request History (" ") icon lets you see the timeline of a resource request from submission to approval or rejection, and details such as Skills, Custom Fields, and Allocations.
+With Resource Requests enabled, clicking the Request History (" ") icon lets you see the timeline of a resource request from submission to approval or rejection, as well as details such as Skills, Custom Fields, and Allocations.

 Use the Copy URL (" ") icon to copy a shareable link to the resource request to the clipboard.

 Use the tabs just below the Resource side panel header to quickly jump to the associated section.

 If Resource Requests are not enabled and you are a Report Viewer with Cost or above, then the Details tab is visible and lets you fill resources normally.